jeremypetrequin/jsMovieclip/README.md

     <li>In stopCallback you can pass a function it'll call each time the movieclip stops</li>
 </ul>

-For the sprite, you have several option, so,
+For the sprite, you have several options, so,
 <ul>
-<li>if you have a horizontal sprite, you can simply specifie direction : 'h' (horinzontal), the frame_number and the width of a frame
+<li>if you have an horizontal sprite, you can simply specifie the direction : 'h' (horinzontal), the frame_number and the width of a frame
 </li>
 <li>
 For a vertical sprite, set direction to 'v', the frame_number, and the height of a frame
 </li>
-<li>If you have a custom sprite, just set the frames array with each frame : [{x:0, y:0}, {x:200, y:0}, {x:400, 0}, {x:0, y:200}, {x:200, y:200}, {x:400, 200} ,....] (you can also use this parameter for a vertical of a horizontal sprite)</li>
+<li>If you have a custom sprite, just set the frames array with each frame : [{x:0, y:0}, {x:200, y:0}, {x:400, 0}, {x:0, y:200}, {x:200, y:200}, {x:400, 200} ,....] (you can also use this parameter for a vertical or an horizontal sprite)</li>
 </ul>

 ###API###